OpenBCI/Documentation/docs/06Software/02-CompatibleThirdPartySoftware/03-OpenViBE.md

 ## Installation

-Make sure you have a running Windows 7 Machine (be it either a VM or native).
+Make sure you have a running Windows 7, 8.1, or 10 Machine (be it either a VM or native).
 Download the latest OpenViBE software from their [website](http://openvibe.inria.fr/downloads/).

+## Method 1: Connect Directly to Cyton or Cyton+Daisy using Dongle

-## Getting Started
+### Getting Started

 Connect your OpenBCI board and make sure it is recognized as a COM port and its latency is set to 1 ms. To troubleshoot, read our [OpenBCI on Windows tutorial.](09Deprecated/08-OpenBCI_on_Windows.md)